YangXinNewlife/MsgParser/README.md

 # How to use it

-Step 1 : Generate large files
+## Step 1 : Generate large files

-## json
+JSON

 ```sh
 python gen_json.py --iters 100 -o sources/jsonfiles/100.json
 ```

-## xml
+XML

 ```sh
 python gen_xml.py --iters 100 -o sources/xmlfiles/100.json
 ```

-Step 2 : Do Benchmarking
+## Step 2 : Do Benchmarking

 ```sh
 ./gradlew run
 ```

-You will see
+# You will see

 ```text